Yelisey Syrov

-Yelisey Sergeyevich Syrov (Елисей Сергеевич Сыров; born 16 January 2008) is a Russian professional footballer who plays as a midfielder for Ludogorets Razgrad.
+Yelisey Sergeyevich Syrov (Елисей Сергеевич Сыров; born 16 January 2008) is a Russian-born Bulgarian professional footballer who plays as a midfielder for Ludogorets Razgrad.

 Career

 Born in Saint Petersburg, Russia, Syrov began his career at Zenit Saint Petersburg Academy.
 In the summer of 2022 he moved with his family to Bulgaria and joined Ludogorets Razgrad Academy.
 He quickly established himself in the academy teams becoming champion with both U16 and U17 teams and won the award for best U17 player in Bulgaria.
 On 26 May 2024 he was unused substitute in the league match against Levski Sofia.
 On 28 July 2024 he signed his first professional contract with Ludogorets at the age of 16 and was called one of biggest talents in Ludogorets Academy.
 In June 2024 he joined the summer camp with the first team.
 In January 2025 he was once again called for the first team winter camp.

 International career

 In an interview in January 2025, Ludogorets II manager, Zahari Sirakov, spoke about the desire of Syrov to gain Bulgarian citizenship and represent Bulgaria.
+He received his Bulgarian passport in March 2026.